karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 - **rootpath**: full path to folder with a downloaded OSSL zip file; parent folder to  "sourcedatafolder", "arrangeddatafolder", and "jsonfolder"
 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
-- **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored
+- **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored (default = "arranged-data")
-- **jsonfolder**: subfolder under "rootpath" where the json import parameter files must be located
+- **jsonfolder**: subfolder under "rootpath" where the json import parameter files must be located (default = "json-import")
-- **projFN**: the name of an existing txt file that sequentially lists json import parameter files to run, must be directly under the "arrangeddatafolder"
+- **projFN**: the name of an existing txt file that sequentially lists json import parameter files to run, must be directly under the "arrangeddatafolder" (default = "extract_rawdata.txt")
 - **createjsonparams**: if set to true the script will create a template json file and exit

 ##### json specification file

-All of the paths and names listed above must be specified in a json file, and the local path to this json file is the only parameter that is required when running the <span class='module'>OSSL_import.py</span> script.
+All of the paths and names listed above must be specified in a json file, and the local path to this json file is the only argument required when running the <span class='module'>OSSL_import.py</span> script.
 The json file for importing the data over Sweden that were downloaded in the [previous](../spectrodata-OSSL4ML01-download) post looks like this:

 ```
 {